xinluo2018/WatNet/README.md

   ~~~

 ## Step 2
-- Enter the following commands for 1)download the code files, 2) go to your work directory:
+- Enter the following commands for 1)download the code files, 2) go to your workspace directory:

   ~~~python
   !git clone https://github.com/xinluo2018/Earth-surface-water-mapping.git